 - If you do many surveys monthly, then importing data from Excel is a good solution

-- Finally, if surveys are the core part of your strategic plan, then use RESTFull API and web hooks.
+- Finally, if surveys are the core part of your strategic plan, then use RESTful API and web hooks.

 Using KPIs as Survey Questions